cforte7/Random-Event-Analysis/README.md

 ![Null Hypothesis Rejection](Figures/reject_null.svg)

-In our case, the test statistic is greater than our critical value, therefore the equation holds true and we reject the null hyopthesis at the alpha=.01 level.
-Additionally, our P-Value of ```1.32591521878e-06``` is intrepreted to show the propability that two samples from the same population would provide us with the test statistic we got.
+In our case, the test statistic is greater than our critical value, therefore the equation holds true and we reject the null hypothesis at the alpha=.01 level.
+Additionally, our P-Value of ```1.32591521878e-06``` is interpreted to show the probability that two samples from the same population would provide us with the test statistic we got.
 Given this extremely low probability we are able to conclude that it is very unlikely that we are wrong in rejecting the null hypothesis and that <b>the samples are most likely not from the same population.
 Furthermore we can conclude that it is highly unlikely that each trial is an IID random variable and cannot be considered to have a 15% chance of success as implied by that the game. </b>